simongottschlag/opa-bundle-api/README.md

 In the proof of concept, there's no additional services for allowing/denying access, updating the database etcetera but shows how the concept could be.

+There's also a feature included to receive OPA Decision Logs and replay them based on current rules or a set of new rules (only testing them)

 ## Additional information

 ### Rules